KILTprotocol/kilt-did-driver/README.md

 This driver resolves a given KILT [Decentralized Identifier](https://w3c-ccg.github.io/did-spec/) to the associated DID Document.

-Among others, this driver can be used in the Decentralized Identity Foundation's [Universal Resolver](https://github.com/decentralized-identity/universal-resolver).
+Among others, this driver is used in the Decentralized Identity Foundation's [Universal Resolver](https://github.com/decentralized-identity/universal-resolver).

 ## About